 The recovery catalog obtains crucial RMAN metadata from the target database control file.
 This metadata must be kept up-to-date;

+hence, RMAN must synchronize with the control file of the target data frequently.
+RMAN generates a snapshot control file, which is a temporary backup control file, each time it resynchronizes.
 This snapshot control file ensures that RMAN has a consistent view of the control file either when refreshing the recovery catalog or when querying the control file.

 If the recovery catalog is destroyed and its backup is not available, you can partially reconstruct the catalog from the current control file or control file backups.
 But, you should always aim to have a valid, recent backup of your recovery catalog.